mkellsy/homebridge-lutron/docs/storage.md

 The flat cache is very useful for systems that have hundreds of devices.

 ## Homebridge Configuration
-There also is a configuration section for this plugin in the Homebridge's `config.json` file in the `.homebridge` folder.
+There also is a configuration section for this plugin in the Homebridge `config.json` file.
 This contains information related to the Homebridge instance.

-This contains which devices are exposed and the nesessary properties for Homebridge.
+This contains which device typess are exposed and the nesessary properties for Homebridge.